zzzprojects/EntityFramework-Extensions/docs/pages/api/bulk-insert.md

 ## Purpose
 `Inserting` thousand of entities for an initial load or a file importation is a typical scenario.

-`SaveChanges` methods make quite impossible to handle this kind of situation directly from Entity Framework due to the number of database round-trips required.
+`SaveChanges` method makes it quite impossible to handle this kind of situation directly from Entity Framework due to the number of database round-trips required.

-`SaveChanges` require one database round-trip for every entity to `insert`.
-So if you need to `insert` 10000 entities, then 10000 database round-trip will be performed which is **INSANELY** slow.
+`SaveChanges` requires one database round-trip for every entity to `insert`.
+So if you need to `insert` 10000 entities, then 10000 database round-trips will be performed which is **INSANELY** slow.

-`BulkInsert` in counterpart require the minimum database round-trip as possible.
+`BulkInsert` in counterpart requires the minimum database round-trips as possible.
 By example under the hood for SQL Server, a simple`SqlBulkCopy` could be performed.

 ## Performance Comparisons